ZakariaYousfi/Indoor-Plants-Expert-System/README.md

 # Indoor-Plants-Expert-System

-an expert system for indoor plants. given a plant's requirements it infers a plant.
+an expert system for indoor plants. given a plant's requirements, it infers a plant.

 # requirements